kabirulhassan/url_shortener/README.md

 # URL Shortener
-THis project is currently hosted in beta and hosted at : https://walkover-project.herokuapp.com/

-This app allows you to convert long urk into short url and track its activity smoothly.
+THis project is currently hosted in beta and hosted at : https://walkover-project.herokuapp.com/ This tool allows you to convert long urk into short url and track its activity smoothly.

 # Table Of Contents
 1. Running Locally